ChrisKurz/NCS-Tutorial/doc/DFU/NCSv3.0.0/mcuboot_AddToProject.md

 10) When programming is completed, check the Terminal output.
 In case nothing is shown in the terminal, press the RESET button on the development kit.

   ![missing image](images/mcuboot_AddToProject/Terminal.jpg)

-bsp;  \_\_Note\_\_: The application is printing just once after a reset.
+__Note__: The application is printing just once after a reset.
 So you have to press the Reset button on the development kit to see the output in the terminal window.